adominic022/adominic022.github.io/_posts/2018-05-12-Acoustic-Signal-Processing.md

 ### Acoustics?
 Digital?

 Acoustics, or Audio signal processing, is intentional alteration of audio signals, electronically represented as a digital/analog form that can later be processed as signals.
 Before digital technology came along, analog (read continuous) signals were commonly used, in things like radio broadcasting and such.
+These were derived from control systems back in the 1940s and 50s.

 However, as times changed, and computers/software more affordable, digital signals were preferred.
 Basic applications include: efficient storage, compression, transmission, enhancement.
 However, recent introduction of Neural Networks, Statistical Vector Machines, and other statistical approaches have led to more interesting aspects of application.
 Areas of music, speech, and environmental sounds have become the hottest topics to date.

 ## Applications

 #### Classification